 Many parents experience empty nest syndrome when their child moves out of the house for the first time.
 While parents who are part of a couple may see this as an opportunity to rekindle the flame within their relationship, single parents may have a more difficult transition ahead.

-Single parents and their children typically have a different type of relationship in comparison to two-parent families.
-In single-parent families, the child and parent may rely more heavily on each other, may provide more emotional support for one another, and can be more enmeshed when it comes to decision making.
+As a single parent, you may have a different type of relationship with your child in comparison to two-parent families.
+You and your child may rely more heavily on each other, may provide more emotional support for one another, and may be more enmeshed when it comes to decision making.

-It is completely normal for single parents to experience grief-like symptoms prior to the day arriving when their child leaves home.
-Anxious anticipation can also accompany grief as the parent gears up to let her child go out into the world as an adult.
+It is completely normal for you to experience grief-like symptoms prior to the day arriving when your child leaves home.
+Anxious anticipation can also accompany grief as you gear up to let your child go out into the world as an adult.
 Typical grieving symptoms include crying, feeling on edge, difficulty sleeping and change in appetite.

-Unlike two-parent households where the couple may offer support to each other throughout this process, single-parent households may have a more difficult time explaining their emotional process to friends and family members who may not completely understand their situation.
+Unlike two-parent households where the couple may offer support to each other throughout this process, you may have a more difficult time explaining your emotional process to friends and family members who may not completely understand what you're going through.

-Single parents may experience depressive symptoms as they begin to adjust to their child being away from home.
+You may experience depressive symptoms as you begin to adjust to your child being away from home.
 Common symptoms include changes in appetite, changes in sleep patterns, chronic sad mood, frequent crying, irritability, isolating behaviors, and increased negative thoughts.
-Parents may be triggered by the sight of their child's empty room, their normal hangout spot within the house and their chair at the dinner table.
+You may feel triggered by the sight of your child's empty room, your child's normal hangout spot within the house and their chair at the dinner table.

-These symptoms may hit prior to the child leaving, or shortly after.
-In two-parent households, one partner may notice symptoms within their partner and provide support or encourage them to seek help much quicker than a single parent who may be living alone.
+These symptoms may hit you prior to your child leaving, or shortly after.
+In two-parent households, one partner may notice symptoms within their partner and provide support or encourage them to seek help much more quickly than within a single parent home.

-It is a huge life transition when the child that a single parent has been raising for years leaves the nest.
+It is a huge life transition when your child who you have been raising for years leaves the nest.
 Going from a two-person household to a single-person household can feel like a shock to the system and definitely takes some getting used to.
-Single parents may feel intense loneliness, especially toward the beginning of the transition, with a typical decrease over time.
+You may experience intense loneliness, especially toward the beginning of the transition, with a typical decrease over time.
 There may still be moments, even long after the child has left, that bring up these lonely feelings again.

 In two-parent households, it may feel like there is easier access to support, as a partner is living in the same home.
 For some, living alone can feel very isolating and stressful, and it may seem like it is harder to get support during this process, especially during late hours.